 My main achievement while at ULaw was being elected as the Student Association President for the University.
 I was so proud to be chosen by the students to ensure representation of student voice at the highest level.
 Over the last year, I was dedicated, motivated and kept pushing for your voice to be heard, which allowed me to complete several successful projects.
 It has been a pleasure representing students and I am so proud of what I have achieved for the student body.

-Discover more about applying to ULaw through Clearing on our dedicated webpage.
+Discover more about applying to ULaw through Clearing.